gushogg-blake/svelte-view-engine/readme.md

 `liveReload`: Auto reload the browser when component rebuilds (defaults to `dev`).  (**Note** this currently uses a script tag pointing at http://livejs.com/live.js)

 `minify`: Use [rollup-plugin-terser](https://github.com/TrySound/rollup-plugin-terser) to minify CSS and JS (defaults to `prod`).

-`useLocalsForSsr`: `true` to perform server-side rendering on every request, with the supplied locals.  `false` to perform server-side rendering once, at build time, and cache the results until the next rebuild (defaults to `false`).

 `svelte`: Options to pass to [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte).
 This starts as `{dev: dev}` and is deep-merged with the supplied options.